What is visceral fat?

 The bigger your belly the more leptin will be floating around your body, and this invites diabetes, high blood pressure, heart disease, dementia and certain cancers to visit.

-Your waist measurement is the most powerful predictor of getting one of the above.
-Forget your weight, get your tape measure out and see how you measure up.
+Your waist measurement is the most powerful predictor of getting one of the above, and gives you an idea of the amount of visceral fat you have.

 Get in touch with any questions, have a great week.